7 Essential Oils That Are Safe For Dogs (And 14 That Aren’t)

 Here’s what to know before bringing essential oils into your house.

-You might like to diffuse essential oils after cooking to get rid of the garlic smell or use lavender oil to relax before bed, but the next time you do, you should double-check that the oil you’re using is safe for your dog.
+You might like to diffuse essential oils after cooking to get rid of the smell or use lavender oil to relax before bed, but the next time you do, double-check that the oil you’re using is safe for your dog.

 Many types of essential oils are bad for dogs, and your pup can get really sick from them.